abhipersistent/plinthos/trunk/README-basic.txt

    -----------------------------------------------------------------------------
 ____________________________________________________________________________________________

-1. Open ./build/build-common.properties file and modify the value of the 'plinthos.deploy' property, so that it refers to the location where you want to install the plinthos server and the sample application.
+1. Open ./build/build-common.properties file and modify the values of the 'plinthos.home' and 'plinthos.deploy' properties, so that they refer to the location where you installed the source code and the location that you want to install the plinthos server and the sample application, respectively.
 ____________________________________________________________________________________________

 2. Copy ./nodes/node1/basic-node.properties to ./nodes/node1/node.properties
    and modify the property values as needed.
+For example, the type of the database that the node should use, the port that it should listen to for the HTTP requests, etc.
 ____________________________________________________________________________________________

-3. Invoke the 'ant' build script (default target is 'deploy') from
+3. In order to build the PlinthOS server, invoke the 'ant' build script (default target is 'deploy') from the following directory:

    ./plinthos/build/
 ____________________________________________________________________________________________

-4. Invoke the 'ant' build script (default target is 'deploy') from
+4. In order to build the sample Statistics service, invoke the 'ant' build script (default target is 'deploy') from the following directory:

    ./plinthos-samples/StatisticsService/build/
 ____________________________________________________________________________________________